boostkpi/boostkpi.github.io/_posts/2022-01-06-Our-alerting-features.md

 ## An example dataset

-We will use the following example dataset to help demonstrate the value of BoostKPI's alerting features.
+We will use the following example dataset to help demonstrate example uses of BoostKPI's alerting features.

 | Time               | Country | Operating system | Spend  | Clicks |
 | :----------------- | :------ | :--------------- | :----- | :----- |